keynote speaker and Disability Advocate

-I help organizations reduce turnover by implementing accessibility so that everyone thrives.
-I speak on organizational culture, disability inclusion, and overcoming adversity.
+I help organizations bridge gaps in accessibility building inclusive cultures where everyone feels valued.
+I speak on disability inclusion, resilience and accessibility

 They call me the Palsy Power Chick